Zenasorrr/analysis-py/README.md

 ## 📜 License

-Feel free to use and modify it.
+This project is open source and free to use.